 If you can make the skateboard ledge 8' long, that will give you plenty of room to get your shred on.

 Make the top of the skateboard ledge deep enough that you get confidence skating it.
 3' or more is good.
 At that width you can also do manual trick on it too.

 A good width is 3' or over.
 This gives you a lot of deck to land on without the feeling that you will fall over the over side.
 That gives you confidence and allows you to push your tricks farther.
-An added bonus is that the ledge will be wide enought to be used as a manual pad.
-Just another plus.
+An added bonus is that the ledge will be wide enough to a manual pad too.

 The edge that you land on makes a big difference in how the skateboard ledge feels.
 There are a few different options and each gives you a feel all its own.

 There are a few different ways to make a metal edge for skateboarding